Slow-Goldstone mode generated by order from quantum disorder and its experimental detection

-In this paper, we will investigate the possible effects of the Abelian magnetic flux $ \alpha $ in the pseudo-spin 1/2 spinor boson Hubbard model.
-We focus on the most frustrated case with $ \pi $ flux.
-We find that in the weak interaction limit, the $ \pi $ flux sparks dramatic interplay between the superfluid and the (pseudo-)spin of spinor bosons, which leads to a frustrated superfluid even in a bipartite lattice.
-We develop a new and systematic {\sl two step} "order from quantum disorder" analysis to determine not only the ground state, but also the excitation spectrum of such a frustrated superfluid.
-In the first step, by identifying a classically degenerate family of states upto the exact spin $ SU(2)_s $ symmetry, and generalizing Bogoliubov theory to multi-components, we find the quantum ground state is a superfluid state with the spin orbital structure of a 4 sublattice $ 90^{\circ} $ coplanar state in a square lattice.
-It not only breaks the charge $ U(1)_c $ symmetry, but also the spin $ SU(2)_s $ symmetry completely which should lead to 4 linear gapless modes.
+The Abelian flux provides a frustrating source even in a square lattice which is entirely different from the geometric frustrations which only happen in frustrated lattices.
+For simplicity and practical relevance to the cold atom or photon experiments, we focus on the most frustrated case with $ \alpha=\pi $ flux.
+We find that in the weak interaction limit, the $ \pi $ flux sparks dramatic interplay between the superfluid (SF) and the (pseudo-)spin of spinor bosons, which leads to a frustrated superfluid even in a bipartite lattice.
+We develop a new and systematic {\sl two-step} ``order from quantum disorder'' (OFQD) analysis to determine not only the ground state, but also the whole excitation spectrum of such a frustrated superfluid.
+In the first step, by identifying a classically degenerate family of states upto the exact spin $ SU(2)_s $ symmetry, and generalizing Bogoliubov theory to multi-components on a lattice, we find the quantum ground state is a superfluid state with the spin-orbital structure of a 4-sublattice $ 90^{\circ} $ coplanar state in a square lattice.
+It not only breaks the charge $ U(1)_c $ symmetry, but also the spin $ SU(2)_s $ symmetry completely.
+The Goldstone theorem dictates that there should be 4 linear gapless modes.